 TruWest Credit Union

-Blackhawk Network is a globally-recognized company that pioneered ‘branded value’ providing solutions like gift cards, digital payments, and loyalty points.
-It needed a single tool to provide full network visibility and early-threat detection to increase efficiency and stay on top of a fast-moving threat landscape.
-By installing the Enterprise Immune System, Blackhawk Network has renewed confidence that it can spot and mitigate threats, as they emerge, in real time.
+Blackhawk Network is a globally recognized company that pioneered ‘branded value’ providing solutions like gift cards, digital payments, and loyalty points.
+It needed a single tool to provide full network visibility and early threat detection to increase efficiency and stay on top of a fast-moving threat landscape.
+By installing the Enterprise Immune System, Blackhawk Network has renewed confidence that it can spot and mitigate threats as they emerge.

-This leading provider of outsourced billing services and payment cycle management needed a technology that could detect zero-day threats without having to be continuously updated.
-By basing its security stack on Darktrace’s advances in unsupervised machine learning, Billtrust has increased its confidence that its sensitive customer information is protected from rapidly-evolving cyber-threats.
+This leading provider of outsourced billing services and payment cycle management needed a technology that could detect zero-day threats without requiring continuous updates.
+By basing its security stack on Darktrace’s advances in unsupervised machine learning, Billtrust has increased its confidence that its sensitive customer information is protected from rapidly evolving cyber-threats.

 KB Life Insurance